suttiprapasutara/SQL_Project_Data_Job_Analysis/README.md

 - **PostgreSQL:** The selected database management system, perfect for handling job posting data.
 - **Visual Studio Code:** My preferred tool for database management and executing SQL queries.
 - **Git & GitHub:** Crucial for version control and sharing SQL scripts and analyses, ensuring collaboration and project tracking.
+- **Power BI:** Used for creating data visualizations, such as bar charts, to represent the analysis findings clearly.

 # The Analysis